mjthecoder65/design-patterns-masterclass/README.md

 2. Structural patterns: Explain how to assemble objects and classes into large structure while keeping these structures flexible and efficient.

-3. Behaviral pattern: Take care of effective communication and assignment of responsibilities between objects.
+3. Behaviral patterns: Take care of effective communication and assignment of responsibilities between objects.

 # The Catagol of Design Patterns.